HyperFlyGuy/ForensicsVMSetup/README.md

-Current Issues:
+To Do:
-Need to install Shadow explorer  another way besides Chocolatey.
-It causes the script to hang Need to open a new powershell prompt once chocolatey is done so git is recognized as a command.
-Boxstarter should take care of this.
+-Need to install Shadow explorer, winprefetch, esedatabaseviewer another way besides Chocolatey.
+It causes the script to hang -Need a centralized folder for all the tools that allows proper organization -Verify that all the programs work and if any further installation is required.
+Mainly with the Git Repos